MicrosoftDocs/VBA-Docs/api/Access.Form.ResyncCommand.md

 # Form.ResyncCommand property (Access)

-You can use the **ResyncCommand** property to specify or determine the SQL statement or stored procedure that will be used in an updateable snapshot of a table.
+Use the **ResyncCommand** property to specify or determine the SQL statement or stored procedure that will be used in an updateable snapshot of a table.
 Read/write **String**.

 ## Syntax